Extras

 Advance the version number in the following files:

-VERSIONCargo.toml(and include a-dev1suffix)docs/content/docs/changelog.rst
+VERSIONCargo.toml(and include a-dev1suffix)docs/content/docs/changelog.rstsimpleaible/pyproject.toml(and include a-dev1suffix)

 -